SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 }
 ```

+There are two issues with this implementation.

+#### Subtle duplication

 There is still subtle duplication between the implementations of `should_be_greater_than` and `should_not_be_greater_than`.

 Let's take a closer look to understand the duplication: